STRANOstudios/GameLab6-Era-of-Destruction/README.md

-# Era of Destruction
+# Mecha Rebellion

 ## Overview
-**Era of Destruction** is an action-packed game where players take on the role of a giant Godzilla-like monster in a futuristic steampunk world.
+**Mecha Rebellion** is an action-packed game where players take on the role of a giant Godzilla-like monster in a futuristic steampunk world.
 The main objective is to accumulate as many points as possible by destroying buildings, structures, and tanks within a time limit.
 The game is set on a detailed map of Staten Island, featuring various threats such as missile launchers and tanks.

 ## Table of Contents
 - [Gameplay](#gameplay)